DHS Career Development Grant Recipients

 Grace Python: Grace Python completed her DHS-funded Maritime Systems Fellowship in December 2013.
-Prior to her completing her degree in Maritime Systems at Stevens Institute of Technology, Grace completed a Master's Thesis entitled Decision Making Guidelines to Enhance Port Resilience to Flood Events.
+Prior to completing her degree in Maritime Systems at Stevens Institute of Technology, Grace completed a Master's Thesis entitled Decision Making Guidelines to Enhance Port Resilience to Flood Events.
 Grace is currently employed by Analytic Services Inc, within the Analyst Development Program.
-Prior to joining Analytic Services, Grace was employed as a Research Associate within the Center for Decision Technologies at Stevens Institute of Technology, where she conducted research on decision support frameworks for the U.S. Coast Guard and related Port partners.
+Before joining Analytic Services, Grace was employed as a Research Associate within the Center for Decision Technologies at Stevens Institute of Technology, where she conducted research on decision support frameworks for the U.S. Coast Guard and related Port partners.